gui11aume/sesame/README.md

 V. Citation
 --------------

-Sesame is being peer-reviewedr.
+Sesame is in the process of peer review.
 For now you can cite it as a bioRxiv preprint.

-Filion GJ., Cortini R, Zorita E 2019.
+Filion GJ, Cortini R, Zorita E 2019.
 [Calibrating seed-based heuristics to map short DNA reads](https://www.biorxiv.org/content/10.1101/619155v1.full) bioRxiv DOI:10.1101/619155.